lincolnturner/gspreadsheet_fdw/README.md

 ```

 ### Try querying it
-You should be able to try this example, the key corresponds to a small public test table.
+You should be able to try this example, the `key` corresponds to a small public test table.
-You will of course need to change the `email` parameter to your google account and
+You will of course need to change the `email` parameter to your Google account and
-the password to your google account password.
+the password to your Google password.

 Then you should be able to execute queries against your new foreign table:
 ```sql